CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model

-This encoding is expressive, but not always efficient.
-Therefore, we propose a more efficient heuristic (\autoref{sec:optimisations}), which allows us to eliminate most of the subterm relations, leaving only those that can be encoded in standard first-order logic (i.e., modulo $\equiv$) without making the logic inconsistent.
+We propose reasoning heuristics (\autoref{sec:preprocessing}) within \tool, which allow us to eliminate most of the symbolic reasoning, leaving only what can be encoded in standard FOL (i.e., modulo $\beq$) while remaining consistent before off-loading to the theorem prover.
 For that, we look for terms that might be relevant concerning the cryptographic axioms and preprocess them.
-For instance, in \autoref{basic-hash-example} we notice that the term\todo{space can be gained here if need be}